Chapter 4. Menu Bar

 4.1.8.
 Revert To Saved

 Reverts to the last saved version of the current network.
-(Option is only available if network was changed.)
+(This option is only available if the network was changed.)

 4.1.9.
 Recent Files

-Allows selecting recently opened network from file.
-The maximum number of recent files is twenty.
+Allows the selecting of a recently opened network from file.
+The maximum number of recent files is 20.
 The list of recent files is not deleted upon installing a new version of MeVisLab.
 For more information about storing preferences, see Section 4.3, “Preferences”.

 4.1.10.
 Open Most Recent File